-As autumn commences, rain or shine, it’s an inspiring time for days out to enjoy with your little monkey.
-The air is beginning to crisp, the leaves are a blur of vibrant yellow, reds and browns and rain coats and fluffy jumpers are making an appearance.
+This season is an inspiring time, rain or shine, for days out to enjoy with your little monkey.
+The Christmas lights are beginning to twinkle, the air is crisp, the leaves are a blur of vibrant yellow, reds and browns and rain coats and fluffy jumpers are making an appearance.

-The opportunities to expand their creativity and sensory skills through playing outside are endless, especially with Halloween just around the corner!
+The opportunities to expand their creativity and sensory skills through playing outside are endless, especially with Christmas nearly upon us!
 It can be as simple as wrapping up and going for a country walk with your little one to picking pumpkins to carve together at home.

 With so many possibilities, we have put together a go to ‘top 10 list’ of simple seasonal adventures to enjoy.
 Adventures which are bound to spark up the kiddy in all of us.

 Slow down and enjoy a little down time with your toddler, over a picnic, in the local park, back garden or even living room floor!
 Grab a blanket or teepee, some delicious seasonal food, perhaps a book or an activity they like and you’re all set.
 You never know, perhaps this is one which could become your own little tradition every autumn?
 A great one for all ages.

 2. Choose your Christmas tree and get decorating!

 It isn’t time to decorate quite yet, in our books.
 However, if you go for a real tree you can certainly plan an afternoon at the garden centre to explore the festive area and choose your tree!
 Visiting the garden centre and choosing your tree can be an exciting afternoon activity for everyone involved.
 This is certainly a wonderful way to explore nature too.

 Thereafter, this opens up an afternoon of decorating the Christmas tree when December hits.
 For an idea of how to even create your own decorations see point 9.

 3. Plan a farm visit